willejs/chef-aws-kms/README.md

 ### Properties

-- `crypt_folder` - Where your collection of .crypt folders are stored, this could be in a cookbook, or baked into your ec2 image, or dropped on the box some other way
+- `crypt_folder` - Where your collection of .crypt folders are stored, this could be in a cookbook, or baked into your ec2 image, or dropped on the box some other way.
+String.
+- `manage_crypt_folder` - Create and ensure permissions on folder.
+Boolean
-- `decrypt_folder` - The location to decrypt the files to
+- `decrypt_folder` - The location to decrypt the files to.
+String
+- `manage_decrypt_folder` - Create and ensure permissions on folder.
+Boolean

 ## Tests